Randommood/go-fast/README.md

 * Takeaways

 ### Thank you!
 Thank you to everyonw who helped with feedback, resources, and advice for this talk.
-Special thanks to: James Turnbull, Tyler McMullen, Joao Taveira, Elaine Greenberg, Peter Teichman, Lorenzo Saino, Thomason,cand Greg Bako.
+Special thanks to: James Turnbull, Tyler McMullen, Joao Taveira, Elaine Greenberg, Peter Teichman, Lorenzo Saino,Adam Thomason,and Greg Bako.

 ### References
 * [The Manager's Path](https://www.amazon.com/Managers-Path-Leaders-Navigating-Growth/dp/1491973897)